mirianfsilva/callforcode-ibm-hackaton-2020/README.md

 We propose a solution to spread these type of system.
 Our solution is a subscription box service individually craft for each client.
 More than that, this service will provide information to the farmer to better supply their community needs.

 The proposed solution basically uses two different systems: a recommendation system, and an optimization one.
-The first, is directed for the <b>food producers<b/>, while the later is related to <b>consumers<b/>.
+The first, is directed for the **food producers**, while the later is related to <b>consumers<b/>.

 Both systems rely on a unified database, with two important distinct representations: diets and foods.
 The diets database stores all diets from our clients that will be used to construct their box, while the food database stores the stock of food produced by the registered farmers, also contains the nutrition of specific foods collected from FoodData Central.

-Our recommendation system is built using the <b>IBM® Watson Machine Learning<b/>.
+Our recommendation system is built using the **IBM® Watson Machine Learning**.
 This system uses regional information of the farmers, as well, as the demands from consumers in their region.

-On the other side, our optimization system takes the consumer’s diets and models them as a Linear Program, and uses the <b>IBM® Decision Optimization<b/> for <i>Watson Studio<i/> to solve each problem.
+On the other side, our optimization system takes the consumer’s diets and models them as a Linear Program, and uses the **IBM® Decision Optimization** for *Watson Studio* to solve each problem.
 From the solutions we can craft the boxes for our clients.

 ### RoadMap